biqar/puzzle-solver/src/n-queens/README.md

 According to the chess rule, a queen is able to attack another queen if and only if both queens occupy the same row, column or diagonal on the board.

+In this part of the project, we will start from a random board state and apply different variation of hill-climbing search to find a board configuration where all the queens will be placed in a way so that they don’t able to attack each other.

 ## Implementation Domain

 To solve n-queen problem, currently we have implemented different variation of hill-climbing search, they are: